Have you wondered what you could do to improve your holiday home reviews? Often it’s the little added touches...

 We also have a dedicated laundry service Travel Lite, who can provide and launder all linen and towels for your bookings.
 By using this service, you need never worry about the quality of linen or any damage, as this is taken care of for you!
 To find out more about the processes and costs involved in housekeeping and laundry, read our Q&A with our Managed Services Team here.

 Short breaks are certainly increasingly popular, with people looking to getaway for just a weekend, without having to take a whole week off work.
 Having said that, for many people South Devon is quite a long way to travel, given its extreme southerly location – so often people are looking for week long breaks to make the most of the area following a long journey.

 One of the main benefits of accepting short breaks is that it can significantly lengthen your holiday letting season, as often people might come away for a short break in the off-peak shoulder months.
-Interestingly, the 2019 Sykes Cottages Staycation Index revealed that 43% of searches made for holidays in April, May, June, September and October were for short breaks – that’s 1 in 3 for all searches, totalling nearly 4 million holidaymakers.
-Also, 60% of all searches for holidays in winter are for short breaks – that means 3 million visitors to the Sykes Cottages website searched for short breaks in winter last year.
+Interestingly, the Sykes Cottages Staycation Index revealed that 43% of searches made for holidays in April, May, June, September and October were for short breaks – that’s 1 in 3 for all searches, totalling nearly 4 million holidaymakers.
+Also, 60% of all searches for holidays in winter are for short breaks – that means 3 million visitors to the Sykes Cottages website searched for short breaks in winter that period.